FourBoiga/engineering-portfolio/16bit-cpu/README.md

 - Effective memory-mapped I/O and register selection for hardware-driven displays.
 - Debugging timing issues with registers, ALU, and output devices.
 - How to document and showcase engineering projects for both technical and non-technical audiences.
+- How and when to use a pulldown resistor in a CPU.

 ---